Skip to content

 Biographical Information

-Alysa Liu is an American figure skater and Olympian who made history as one of the youngest and most accomplished skaters of her generation.
-Born in Clovis, California, she began skating at age five and quickly became a standout in the sport.
-At just 13 years old, she won the 2019 U.S. National Championship, becoming the youngest skater ever to do so.
-She defended her title in 2020, solidifying her place among the country’s top skaters.
+Alysa Liu is an American figure skater and Olympian who made history as one of her generation's youngest and most accomplished skaters.
+Born in Clovis, California, she began skating at age five and, at age 12, became the youngest woman ever to land a triple Axel.
+A year later, she won the 2019 U.S. National Championship, becoming the youngest skater to do so at 13 years old.

 Olympic Experience